-With the help of the Strengthening Communities Grant, LCDT are very happy to have been able to appoint the following members of staff to help us reach our goals.
+With the help of the Investing in Communities Fund, LCDT are very happy to have been able to appoint the following members of staff to help us reach our goals.

 Pamela Barnes – Development Worker